WebberTeam/Webber/README.md

 - **Critical Node Paths:** Critical Node Paths: DAGs can be reduced to a set of specified nodes and their dependencies.
 Capability still under development.
 See: `DAG.critical_path(n)`

 ## Project Roadmap:
-See our latest releases for an overview of what this module supports.
+#### See our latest releases for an overview of what this module supports.
 Our next release(s) are expected to cover the following:

-*Coming in Version 0.1.2:*
+#### *Added in Version 0.1.2:*
 - Get/Update Functions for Nodes and Edges
 - Introductory Jupyter notebooks and documentation
 - Expanded support for Jupyter Notebook visualizations
 - Edge and Node filtering with Lambda Functions (e.g.: `lambda e: e.Condition == condition.OnSuccess`).

+#### *Future Roadmap*:
+- Bug fixes and expanded documentation
+- Visualization module improvements for browsers
+- Expanded support for data science use-cases
+- Executor efficiency improvements (e.g.: covered node paths)
+- Successor and predecessor functions